Pavers vs. Concrete Patio: Which is Best?

 Installing patio pavers is a labor-intensive project that can take multiple days, especially for larger patio areas.

-With the design considerations of a concrete patio vs. paver patio, there is no denying that pavers offer more creative opportunities.
+With the design considerations of a concrete patio vs. paver patio, there is no denying that pavers offer more creative opportunities than concrete.
 You can use patio pavers for various applications, styles, and patterns.

 1. A Neutral Herringbone Rooftop Balcony